Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 ### By overriding

-Quite simple and similar to the previous solution, but give only the wrapper to the ``OrangeTheme``.
+Quite simple and similar to the previous solution, but give only the provider to the ``OrangeTheme``.

 For example for colors: